Adva Rodogovsky Trauma and Loss Therapy

 Critical Illness

 A diagnosis of critical illness affect different people in different ways.
-Many report to feel shock, anger, guilt, frustration, loss or lack of identity and direction in life, lack of confidence or feeling useless, hopelessness, sadness, isolation, anxiety, emptiness
+Many report to feel shock, anger, guilt, frustration, loss or lack of identity and direction in life, lack of confidence or feeling useless, hopelessness, sadness, isolation, anxiety, emptiness or feeling mentally weak and fatigued

 Sometimes, feelings and experiences of living with critical illness can develop into mental health problems including anxiety, depression, suicidal thoughts, PTSD, isolation or dissociation

-Counselling can support clients from diagnosis through treatment, or after treatment has finished.
+Therapy can support clients from diagnosis through treatment, or after treatment has finished.
 It provides a safe space to explore, allow and validate all experiences and help clients navigate through these exceptionally trying times.

 Pet Loss